sasoria/astro-microfrontends/QUESTIONS.md

 export default MicroFrontend;
 ```

-Then it should be able to import it with the following in the Shell:
+Then you should be able to import it with the following in the Shell:

 ```js
 <script>